shalini47ch/Portfolio/README.md

  4.The contact form supports a special functionality the message the user sends will be sent to the developer's email.Achieved through email.js

- 5.Used material UI for building the experience component.
+ 5.Used material UI for building the experience part of the portfolio

  6.Responsive for mobile,ipad and desktop.